How to Install & Use Mouse Toggle for Android TV

 Once we’ve finished installing the Mouse Toggle app, we need to enable it through the Accessibility settings menu.

 In most cases, you can do this right from a button inside the app.
-However, I’m also going to show you how to get there manually if you get an error message.
+However, I will also show you how to get there manually if you get an error message.

 To start, click on the Open System Settings button.

-This will open up a separate tab that explains exactly what permissions you’re enabling and how Mouse Toggle will use them.
+This will open up a separate tab that explains precisely what permissions you’re enabling and how Mouse Toggle will use them.

-Exit out of Mouse Toggle and go back to your Android TV home screen.
+Exit out of Mouse Toggle and return to your Android TV home screen.

 Open the Settings menu using the gear icon in the upper right-hand corner of the screen.